 The financial sector of Nepal is growing steadily, offering financial products and services through a network of branches spread across the country.
 The challenge now is to address the constraints that exclude certain populations from full participation in the financial system.
 Even today, large rural populations in the western, mid-western and far-western parts of the country lack access to formal financial services as most financial institutions are located in urban and semi-urban areas.

-Banking starts with inculcating habits of saving.
-This will result in increase of wealth with the interest provided on their deposits; this in turn will also improve their income and livelihoods.
-Also, the socially and economically marginalised people will have improved access to banking channels which will help improve their economic status and quality of life.
+The project targets major districts of Karnali and Province 5 & 7.
+With the establishment the BLBs, the socially and economically marginalised people now have improved access to banking channels which has helped improve their economic status and quality of life.
 Agri-businesses in villages are predominantly carried out by women, economically marginalized people – such as Tharus, Dalits, Janajatis and other disadvantaged groups.
-Access to financial services from EBL will help to enhance their economic status.
+Access to financial services from EBL has contributed to the improvement in their economic status.

 As of March 2019, 47 BLB touch points have been launched through the partnership.
 These BLBs have disbursed total loans of NPR 158 million and have collected deposits of over NPR 249 million.
 The bank has also reached more than 10,000 customers.